Indiscretion (Star Trek: Deep Space Nine)

-"Indiscretion" is the 77th episode of the television series Star Trek: Deep Space Nine, the fourth episode of the fourth season.
+"Indiscretion" is the 77th episode of the television series Star Trek: Deep Space Nine and the fourth episode of the fourth season.

 Set in the 24th century, the series follows the adventures on Deep Space Nine, a space station near the planet Bajor, as Bajor recovers from a long and brutal occupation by the imperialistic Cardassians.
-In this episode, the Bajoran Major Kira Nerys goes on a mission with Gul Dukat, the Cardassian former overseer of Bajor, to look for survivors of a destroyed ship.
+In this episode, Major Kira Nerys, a Bajoran, goes on a mission with Gul Dukat, the Cardassian former overseer of Bajor, to look for survivors of a destroyed ship.

 This episode expands on the backstories of Dukat, the Cardassian occupation of Bajor, and the resistance cell Kira was involved with during the occupation.
 This episode also introduces the character Tora Ziyal, Dukat's half-Bajoran daughter, and marks the first appearance of the alien race known as the Breen.

 This episode was written by Nicholas Corea, from a story by Toni Marberry and Jack Tevino and directed by LeVar Burton.
 It aired in broadcast syndication on October 23, 1995.

 Plot

-A Bajoran smuggler tells Major Kira that he has recovered a piece of metal that might be from the Ravinok, a Cardassian ship that disappeared six years ago with a group of Bajoran prisoners, including a friend of Kira's.
+A Bajoran smuggler tells Major Kira that he has recovered a piece of metal that might be from the Ravinok, a Cardassian ship that disappeared six years before with a group of Bajoran prisoners on board, including a friend of Kira's.
 She makes plans to investigate, but the Cardassian government insists on sending Gul Dukat to accompany her.
-The two travel to a desert planet near where the fragment was found, where they find the wreckage of the Ravinok.
+The two travel to a desert planet near where the fragment was found, and they find the wreckage of the Ravinok.

 Kira and Dukat discover twelve graves near the wreckage, but since several more people were on the ship, they conclude that some survivors may still be alive.
-First, however, Dukat opens the graves in order to identify bodies, and is overcome with grief when he finds the remains of a Bajoran woman who was his mistress.
+First, however, Dukat opens the graves in order to identify the bodies and is overcome with grief when he finds the remains of a Bajoran woman who was his mistress.
 They soon set off on foot, scanning the planet for survivors.
 While setting up camp, Dukat reveals that he and his mistress had a daughter, Tora Ziyal, who may be among the survivors.
-Unfortunately, if he finds her alive, he plans to kill her to avoid a scandal that could endanger his Cardassian family and career.
+Unfortunately, if he finds her alive, he plans to kill her to avoid a scandal that would endanger his Cardassian family and career.
 Kira tells Dukat she will not allow him to kill Ziyal.